rikkimax/twp-d/manuscript/front/theory.md

 To archive this the author is pushing the reader into doing small exercises to show the purpose and to give a general overview of each topic to the reader.
 The theory accompanying it as well as the quizes are not required to be read and done.
 They are there so the reader once needing more information has a good source to expand upon.

 {pagebreak}
-The common layout topics in this book will be in the format of:
+A common layout for each topic is being used where programming discussion and learning content is.
+The layout of each topic is meant to engage the reader into the topic itself and not topics content.
 Where *optional* elements may not be required for every topic.
 They could be left out.
+The layout is as follows:

 - Topic title
 - Summary of topic